-The coordinates may be written to a trajectory file for every new step, or at regularly
+The coordinates may be written to a trajectory file for every new step, or at regularly spaced intervals.
+A restart or checkpoint file containing highly precise positions, velocities and accelerations allows the simulation to run to completion if interrupted.

 Because a BOMD simulation trajectory can be terminated prematurely by SCF convergence failure, a transferable method to automatically deal with convergence failures is needed to reliably propagate simulation trajectories to their intended length.
 In previous work, we implemented a simple composite SCF algorithm that invokes ADIIS automatically when the standard DIIS fails to converge; this algorithm enabled us to carry out ab initio nanoreactor simulations using restricted and unrestricted HF that sampled hundresds of chemical species and reaction mechanisms.
 13 However, attempts to incorporate transition metal atoms into the simulation, or the use of semilocal or hybrid density functionals such as BP86 and B3LYP, were still stymied by SCF convergence failures.
 We attributed the increased occurrence of convergence failures to the smaller HOMO-LUMO gaps in these systems.
-49 These convergence challenges inspired the idea of using CPMD to propagate through the regions of configuration space that contain convergence failures.
+51 These convergence challenges inspired the idea of using CPMD to propagate through the regions of configuration space that contain convergence failures.